apurv101/chatdb/README.md

 # [ChatDB](http://chatdb.tech/) - RDS Database Chat App

 [ChatDB](http://chatdb.tech/) - an RDS Database Chat App is a Streamlit-based application that allows you to connect and communicate with any database.
 You can run this app using Docker for easy deployment.
 With this app, you can start a conversation with your database and retrieve information as needed.
+This app performs way better than langchain's SQL agent.

+## Disclaimer

+It is recommended that you create a user without write permissions to connect with this agent.

 ## Docker Setup